photo by Helen Manson/Tearfund NZ

 But when we ask ourselves how God sees each person, then our hastily formed opinions shift perspective.

-So today, on World Refugee Day, let’s ask ourselves the question: What is God’s heart for refugees around the world?
+So today, let’s ask ourselves this question: What is God’s heart for refugees around the world?

 God’s Heart for the Poor and Outcast